 I have plain matte vinyl in all the colours you can think of, as well as gloss, holographic, glittered, metallic and flocked vinyl.

 By far the most popular vinyls are Rose Gold and Mint, followed closely by gold glitter.

 Some designs are definitely more time consuming than others.

 My polkadot gymsacks and totes take a while but I love them too much to stop making them.

 The backpacks are the trickiest ones to make as they are very hard to flatten to apply the vinyl, but over time I've learnt a few tricks to help.

-Recently I've started working with Sublimation and heat printing and I am beginning to use it in my bag designs too, like with these patterned Initial Gymsacks.
+Recently I've started working with Sublimation and heat printing and I am beginning to use it in my bag designs too, like with my patterned Initial drawstring bags.

 Like my totes, I started making mugs as I wanted an enamel one to use after my swims but had no luck finding one local.